Jr-kenny/INTELLIGENT-SMART-CONTRACT-WITH-GENLAYER-STUDIO-/README.md

 Click Deploy & Debug → Deploy

-Approve the transaction when prompted
+Approve the transaction

 You’ve successfully deployed your first Intelligent Smart Contract.

-6. Next Steps
+## 6. Playground

 After deployment, you can: